OsgiliathEnterprise/platform/CONTRIBUTING.md

 We do not recommend any IDE to develop on the Platform as Ansible and affiliates are simply yaml: up to you to choose vim!

 ## Local Build

+If you use Virtualbox, you'll first have to compile [vagrant cachier](./vagrant/vagrant-cachier) first and install it locally.

 On the root of the ansible role you want to test, first execute `./configure` to bootstrap necessary modules, then `molecule create` to bootstrap your vm or container.
 You can then either connect to the VM or container, either execute `molecule converge` to execute the role.